brunodrugowick/omnistack-quick-start/README.md

 This is an example API built on NodeJS that handles posts in a social network.
 This is based on [Rocketset's](https://rocketseat.com.br/starter) free courses.

-Content:

-- NodeJS
-  - express (to handle requests)
-  - socket.io (oh, this is cool)
-  - mongoose (MongoDB connection - the creation of models is freaking simple!)
-  - multer (for multipart form requests - handles file upload)
-  - cors (for now just allowing everything from everywhere)
-  - sharp (to resize images uploaded)
-- devDependencies
-    - nodemon (use `yarn dev` to start developing and any change is automatically deployed)

 ## Endpoints

 `GET` on `/posts` gets all the posts.
 Example response: